What is it with our attention spans anyway?

 Design Lead, IBM Expert Labs

-I’d jump at the chance to work with him again
+An inspiring mentor, and I'd jump at the chance to work with him again.

 Eleanor Nugent